Income tax in Canada: History

 Unlike the United Kingdom and the United States, Canada had avoided charging an income tax prior to the First World War.
-The lack of income tax was seen as a key component in Canada's efforts to attract immigrants as Canada offered a lower tax regime compared to almost every other country.
-Prior to the war, Canadian federal governments relied on tariffs and customs income under the auspices of the National Policy for most of their revenue, and the provincial governments sustained themselves primarily through their management of natural resources (the Prairie Provinces were paid subsidies by the federal government as Ottawa retained control of their natural resources.
+The lack of income tax was seen as a key component in Canada's efforts to attract immigrants, as Canada offered a lower tax regime compared to almost every other country.
+Prior to the war, Canadian federal governments relied on tariffs and customs income under the auspices of the National Policy for most of their revenue, and the provincial governments sustained themselves primarily through their management of natural resources (the Prairie Provinces were paid subsidies by the federal government as Ottawa retained control of their natural resources).
 The Liberal Party considered the probable need to introduce an income tax if their negotiation of a free trade agreement with the United States in the early 20th century succeeded, but the Conservatives defeated the Liberals in 1911 by opposing free trade.
 The Conservative Party opposed income tax as it wanted to attract immigrants primarily from the United Kingdom and the United States, and it wanted to give immigrants an incentive to come to Canada.

-Then Canadian Finance Minister Sir Thomas White's new temporary "Income War Tax Act" bill went into Committee of the Whole on July 25, 1917 but faced resistance.
-Wartime expenses forced the Tories to re-consider their options and in 1918, the wartime government under Sir Robert Borden, imposed a "temporary" income tax to cover expenses.
-Despite the new tax the Canadian government ran up considerable debts during the war and were unable to forgo income tax revenue after the war ended.
-With the election of the Liberal government of Prime Minister William Lyon Mackenzie King, much of the National Policy was dismantled and income tax has remained in place ever since.
+Then Canadian Finance Minister Sir Thomas White's new "Income War Tax Act" bill went into Committee of the Whole on July 25, 1917 but faced resistance.
+Wartime expenses forced the Tories to re-consider their options and in 1918, the wartime government under Sir Robert Borden, imposed an income tax to cover expenses.
+Despite the new tax, the Canadian government ran up considerable debts during the war and was unable to forgo income tax revenue after the war ended.
+With the election of the Liberal government of Prime Minister William Lyon Mackenzie King, much of the National Policy was dismantled, and income tax has remained in place ever since.

 Constitutional authority

-The constitutional authority for the federal income tax is found in section 91 paragraph 3 of the Constitution Act, 1867, which assigns to the federal Parliament power over "The raising of Money by any Mode or System of Taxation".
+The constitutional authority for the federal income tax is found in Section 91, Paragraph 3, of the Constitution Act, 1867, which assigns to the federal Parliament power over "the raising of Money by any Mode or System of Taxation".

 The constitutional authority for the various provincial income taxes is found in section 92 paragraph 2 of the Constitution Act, 1867, which assigns to the legislature of each province the power of "Direct Taxation within the Province in order to the raising of a Revenue for Provincial Purposes".
 The courts have held that "an income tax is the most typical form of direct taxation".